lawrennd/old_talks/_philosophy/includes/uncertainty-and-absolutism.md

 \notes{Because of these uncertainties there's an emergent rule:}
 \slides{* There is only one absolute policy we should follow. }

-> There will be single absolute policy that should be followed slavishly in all circumstances
+> There will be no single absolute policy that should be followed slavishly in all circumstances

 \subsection{George Box}